 Vitiligo (vit-il-EYE-go) is a skin disorder that causes the skin to lose its color.
-Smooth lighter or white areas (called macules or patches) appear on a person’s skin.
-If vitiligo occurs in a hair-bearing area, the hair in those areas also may turn white.
+Smooth white areas (called macules if less than 5mm or patches if 5mm or larger) appear on a person’s skin.
+If you have vitiligo in a place that has hair, the hair on your body may also turn white.

 The condition occurs when melanocytes (the skin cells that produce melanin, the chemical that gives skin its color, or pigmentation) are destroyed by the body’s immune system.

 How does vitiligo progress?

 Vitiligo usually begins with a few small white patches that may gradually spread over the body over the course of several months.
 Vitiligo typically begins on the hands, forearms, feet, and face but can develop on any part of the body, including the mucous membranes (moist lining of the mouth, nose, genital, and rectal areas), the eyes, and inner ears.

 Sometimes the larger patches continue to widen and spread, but usually they stay in the same place for years.
 The location of smaller macules shifts and changes over time, as certain areas of skin lose and regain their pigments.
 Vitiligo varies in the amount of skin affected, with some patients experiencing few depigmented areas and others with widespread loss of skin color.

 What are the types of vitiligo?

 Vitiligo can be:

 - Generalized, which is the most common type, when macules appear in various places on the body.